Rickventura/ChameleonMini/README.md

 ===============================================================
     Assuming TITagitstandardGetUid is tag specific and (*TagGetUid)() is the function called in the state machine

-    void TITagitstandardGetUid(ConfigurationUidType Uid); this is usual function declaration extern void (*TagGetUid)(ConfigurationUidType Uid);   this is the dereferenced function declared in the state machine
+    void TITagitstandardGetUid(ConfigurationUidType Uid); this is the usual function declaration extern void (*TagGetUid)(ConfigurationUidType Uid);   this is the dereferenced function declared in the state machine

     void TITagitstandardSetUid(ConfigurationUidType Uid);